WeblateOrg/weblate/docs/admin/install/docker.rst

 container it is mounted as :file:`/app/data`.

 The cache volume is mounted as :file:`/app/cache` and is used to store static files.
-It's content is recreated on container startup and the volume can be mounted using ephemeral filesystem such as `tmpfs`.
+Its content is recreated on container startup and the volume can be mounted using ephemeral filesystem such as `tmpfs`.

 .. seealso::